 The new heronry is installed on about two hundred Eucalyptus trees at the western edge of Dayet Erroumi.
 For those who don’t know the site, Dayet Erroumi (= Dayet Roumi, Dayet Ait Ouribel) is a small lake that covers an area of 90 ha situated a few kilometres to the west of Khemisset in Zemmour region.
 It is classified as a Site of Biological and Ecological Interest (SIBE) of priority 1 by the Forestry Administration (HCEFLCD).

-The heronry is composed of the following three species: Cattle Egret (Bubulcus ibis), Little Egret (Egretta garzetta) and Black-crowned Night Heron (Nycticorax nycticorax).
+The heronry is composed of the following species: Cattle Egret (Bubulcus ibis), Little Egret (Egretta garzetta) and Black-crowned Night Heron (Nycticorax nycticorax).

 More visits to the site will follow during the coming weeks to collect more data and take more photos as well.
 Abdelhak will also prepare a short note about this new heronry.